 The physical care for women who have had a stillbirth is the same as that usually provided after delivery of a baby (postpartum care Hospital (What to Expect) The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother’s body returns to its prepregnancy state.
 After delivery, the mother can expect to have some symptoms... read more ).
 However, extra emotional and social support is needed.

 If disseminated intravascular coagulation develops, women are given blood transfusions as needed.

-Changes that occur in women after a stillbirth are similar to those that occur after a miscarriage.
+Changes and emotions Emotions after miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more that occur in women after a stillbirth are similar to those that occur after a miscarriage.
 Women typically feel grief at the loss and require emotional support and sometimes counseling.

 Whether a future pregnancy is likely to result in a stillbirth depends on the cause.